QAston/md-wiki-public/software-eng/tools/vscode.md

         - environments for a ton of languages under "show all" option
 - `remote containers: open workspace/folder/reopen` in a container opens a new project window for selected project and a creator for making a development container
     - vscode installs a remote module in the container, similar to wsl, and executes plugins there
-    - if there's no devcontainer.json it a creator is started in workspace dir
+    - if there's no devcontainer.json a creator is started in workspace dir
     - the source code is passed to the dev container via a docker mount:
         - `"workspaceMount": "source=${localWorkspaceFolder}/sub-folder,target=/workspace,type=bind,consistency=cached"`
         - to make it work with docker in external container this need to be changed to point to